 As knowledge and demand for services grew, BEMCO served as energy consultants for central Florida commerce focusing heavily on the hospitality industry.
 At this time, Orlando had more hotel rooms than any city in the world.
 All of the hotels were using the inefficient incandescent bulbs.
 It was a natural for the company to target hotels and motels for energy upgrades.
 Mr. Brownlee knew many of the hotel owners personally from his chamber days and found that his products were very well received once they were shown how they could lower their energy bills.

 Over the next few years, business gravitated to the point that 80% of the work was in energy efficient lighting because the return on investment was better than any other phase of energy management.

 Returns of 100% were common and 400-800% returns were available with the then, new Reflector Retrofit System.
 It allowed the replacement of a 150 watt incandescent flood lamp with a 60 watt lamp and business owners when shown the system were quick to react and gladly had us install them.

 As business continued to grow more space was needed for storage.
 Brownlee first expanded into a three-car garage, using a pool table for assembly and a ping-pong table for packing.
 Later they built a shed next to the garage and stored lamps in the basement of their home and employed a college student studying electrical engineering to help.
 Their first large shipment, for an apartment complex in Pennsylvania, required utilizing the dining room of their home for storage while completing the order.
-It was at this point that Mr. Brownlee’s lovely and understanding wife said "OUT".
+It was at this point that Olive Brownlee, understanding wife and company bookkeeper, said "OUT".

 Brownlee Lighting World HQ in Orlando, FL